COVID-19: Learning where Teleoperation can help

 Container shipping in times of containment

 The world of logistics is being impacted in multiple ways, leaving the flow of most goods rather lopsided.
 Earlier in the year, shipments from China slowed down, leading to a shortage of key inputs for many industries.
 Now, it’s the slowdown of activity in major Western markets like the United States that is leading to container pile-ups and a likely increase in demurrage.
-That, in turn, seems to be having knock-on effects around the world: bottlenecks in bringing containers to shore are turning into bottlenecks for outbound shipping, possibly hurting the few sectors that are ready to export — and need to, in order to weather the months ahead.
+That, in turn, seems to be having knock-on effects around the world: bottlenecks in bringing containers to shore are turning into bottlenecks for the outbound shipping, possibly hurting the few sectors that are ready to export — and need to, in order to weather the months ahead.

 Further downstream, long-haul trucking is being stretched thin to deal with a spike in demand among major food retailers.
 That much is likely unsurprising, with coverage of empty shelves across the United States regularly making the news in the past weeks.